 Eppie Conrad, HausBound

 How does drag performance inspire you?
 Going to a club in drag is like sharing a joke with everyone; if I'm dressed ridiculously I want everyone to laugh at me, and with me.
 Hopefully it'll inspire people.
-So many woman ask me how to get started, but it's like anything, you just start doing it.
+So many woman ask me how to get started, but it's like anything: you just start doing it.
 You don't need permission.
 Where do you find your looks?
 I did fashion at uni (didn't we all!) so I can sew and draw.
 The inspiration for my outfits flowers out of mundane things.
-Logos and crisps packets are my best friends, throw a swear word in and I'm laughing.
-Girls and boys are creating drag together and exploring new ways of expressing themselves, how do you feel this represents society today?
-Gender lines are being blurred more and more, in drag your sexuality or gender doesn't matter, it's about the look you're creating for that moment, or the message behind it.
-At Sink the Pink we say we're "queering the norm".
+Logos and chip bags are my best friends, throw a swear word in and I'm laughing.
+Girls and boys are creating drag together and exploring new ways of expressing themselves.
+How do you feel this represents society today?
+Gender lines are being blurred more and more.
+In drag your sexuality or gender doesn't matter, it's about the look you're creating for that moment, or the message behind it.
+At Sink the Pink we say we're "queering the norm."
 The world is fucked right now, politically, but we're all in this together creatively, having a party and trying to break free of what's 'normal'.
-Boys and girls are always creating things together, in the words of Belinda Carlisle "we dream the same dream we want the same thing!"
+Boys and girls are always creating things together; in the words of Belinda Carlisle, "we dream the same dream we want the same thing!"